A noncommutative analogue of the Peskine--Szpiro Acyclicity Lemma: The case of relative -modules

 \end{enumerate} \end{remark}

 Now we reprove the ``hard part'' of Theorem 1.6.4 from \cite{MorenoMacarroLogarithmic} by a logically distinct argument--one that avoids appeal to associated graded objects and regular sequences.
 (Note that for free divisors, Saito-holonomicity is equivalent to being Koszul free.)
-We give only a sketch.
+First a lemma.